-1.10.4 KeyPair Properties Object
+1.12.4 KeyPair Properties Object

-Key Type Description isActive bool Indicates if the keypair is activated or not.
+Key Type Description isActive boo 2000 Indicates if the keypair is activated or not.
 If not activated, all authentication using the keypair returns 401 Unauthorized.
-When changed from true to false, existing running kernel sessions continue to run but any requests to create new kernel sessions are refused. (default: true) concurrecy int The maximum number of concurrent kernel sessions allowed for this keypair. (default: 5) ML. int Sets the number of instances clustered together when launching new machine learning kerclusterSize nel sessions. (default: 1) ML. int Sets the memory limit of each instance in the cluster launched for new machine learning instanceMem (MiB)kernel sessions. (default: 8)
+When changed from true to false, existing running sessions continue to run but any requests to create new sessions are refused. (default: true) concurrecy int The maximum number of concurrent sessions allowed for this keypair. (default: 5) ML. int Sets the number of instances clustered together when launching new machine learning ses- clusterSize : sions. (default: 1) ML. int Sets the memory limit of each instance in the cluster launched for new machine learning instanceMem instanceMemo(MiB)sessions. (default: 8)